CafeOBJ/cafeobj/doc/refman/reference.md

 ## Ctrl-D ## {#ctrld}

+Terminates the input and exit from the interpreter.

 ## `! <command>` ## {#commandexec}

 On Unix only, forks a shell and executes the given `<command>`.

 ## `#define <symbol> := <term> .` ## {#sharp-define}

+TODO

 ## `**`, `**>` ## {#starstar}

 Starts a comment which extends to the end of the line.
 With the additional `>` the comment is displayed while evaluated by the interpreter.

 Related: [comments](#comments), [`--`](#starstar)